 Both names Plectranthus and Coleus are recognized.
-Plectranthus was described by Charles Louis L’Héritier de Brutelle (1746-1800) a French botanist, in 1788.
-Coleus was used by João de Loureiro (1717-1791), a Portuguese botanist in 1790 and in further descriptions in the 1800s they were separated due to the details of the stamens.
-But they were merged together into Plectranthus by J. K. Morton in Journal of the Linnean Society of London moved it into Plectranthus.
+Charles Louis L’Héritier de Brutelle (1746-1800) a French botanist, in 1788, placed it in Plectranthus.
+In 1790, João de Loureiro (1717-1791), a Portuguese botanist renamed it Coleus.
+In descriptions in the 1800s, they were separated due to the details of the stamens.
+In 1962, J. K. Morton in the Journal of the Linnean Society of London moved it into Plectranthus.

-Plectranthus argentatus can grow to 90cm or 3ft and is native to Australia.
+Plectranthus argentatus can grow to 90cm or 3ft.
+It is native to Australia.
 It is an evergreen shrub.
-The hairy leaves are ovate and the bluish-white flowers appear on terminal racemes of up to 12in or 30cm.
-Usually, it is grown as half hardy annual in temperate climates.
+The hairy leaves are ovate.
+They are bluish-white.
+The flowers grow on terminal racemes of up to 12in or 30cm.
+Usually, it is grown as half hardy annual, in temperate climates.

 Grow Plectranthus argentatus in partial shade.
 Plant it in moist but well-drained soil.
 Propagate Plectranthus argentatus by seed or semi-hardwood cuttings.
 No pruning is necessary.
 They are easy to maintain.
 They are pest-free and disease-free.